 Check how many years the company is operating in the UAE.

-If you are setting up an international (offshore) company, check if the company is the registered agent.
+If you are setting up an international (offshore) company, check if the company is the registered agent itself, or acts as a referral agent.

 Check if the company has a physical office and where the company is located.